f3-factory/F3com-data/cursor/main.md

 ## Cursor Methods

-The following methods are available for all Data Mappers.
+The following methods are available to all Data Mappers.
 Even if the filter and option syntax may differ from one mapper to another, the behaviour of these functions are the same.
 So imagine you have this data in your DB table, when reading the next examples.

 <table class="table table-bordered table-condensed table-striped">